Unveiling and quantifying the topology-dependent pre-melting of nanoparticles: Abstract

 \section{Abstract}

-The melting of metallic nanoparticles is governed by surface pre-melting, a phenomenon traditionally modeled as the isotropic growth of a uniform liquid shell.
-Challenging this classical view, we report facet-dependent surface pre-melting in hexagonal close-packed Co nanoparticles, arising from the structural heterogeneity of the nanoparticle surface.
-Characterizing melting in molecular dynamics simulations (500 to 6000 atoms), we observe the onset of surface mobility, starting as low as $0.2\times T_{M,\infty}$ ($T_{M,\infty}$ being the bulk melting point), driven by the early disordering of stepped $\{01\bar{1}1\}$ facets.
-We found that these facets consistently melt at temperatures nearly 200 Kelvin lower than flat $\{0001\}$ facets, regardless of particle size, and relate facets melting temperatures to the nanoparticle size via a 2D extension of the Gibbs-Thomson relation.
-We determine a critical liquid layer thickness that triggers the melting of the entire nanoparticle, which is found to be size-dependent.
-Our results confirm the recent experimental observation of the surface pre-melting effect, and extend it to anisotropic particles with different facet orientations.
+The melting of metallic nanoparticles is governed by surface premelting, a phenomenon traditionally modeled as the isotropic growth of a uniform liquid shell.
+Challenging this classical view, we report facet-dependent premelting in hexagonal close-packed Co nanoparticles, arising from the structural heterogeneity of their surface.
+In molecular dynamics simulations (587 to 13047 atoms), the onset of surface mobility is observed as low as 20\% of the bulk melting point, driven by the early disordering of stepped $\{01\bar{1}1\}$ facets.
+These facets consistently melt nearly 150~K below flat $\{0001\}$ facets, regardless of particle size.
+We show that both surface and facet melting temperatures scale with nanoparticle size through the Gibbs--Thomson effect, and determine a size-dependent critical liquid layer thickness that triggers complete melting of the nanoparticle, which saturates near three atomic layers.
+Our results confirm recent experimental observations of surface premelting and extend the framework to anisotropic particles with facet-orientation-dependent behavior.